icybit/icy-log/README.md

-# error-handler
+# icy-log
+Simple error handling middleware for the Express framework

-(2016-08-08) API Documentation in progress.
+**2016-09-01** API Documentation in progress.
 Please refer to tests for usage examples